Auto Insurance Claim Advice

 Either way, the driver was driving too fast for the road conditions.
 A driver breach for the blue vehicle would probably be found here.

 If the police respond to the scene and give you a ticket, you need to dispute it.
-Read the speeding ticket eBook or the traffic ticket eBook to get your citation dismiss.
+Read the speeding ticket eBook or the traffic ticket eBook to get your citation dismissed.

-The Red vehicle: this vehicle is the one to left and behind the Lays’ truck.
+The Red vehicle: This vehicle is the one to the left and behind of the Lays’ truck.

-Lookout: The vehicle appeared to see both the van and the accident.
+Lookout: The vehicle appears to see both the van and the accident.
 As soon as the red vehicle appeared, its speed decreased and the break lights came on.
-If the driver was not paying attention, either of those things would not have occurred.
+If the driver was not paying attention, neither of those things would have occurred.

 Avoidance: The red vehicle seems to clear the first impact between the van and the blue car, but then the van is projected forward hitting the side barrier and bouncing back hitting the red vehicle.

 There is evidence on the clip that the red vehicle let the breaks go and then pressed them again about the time the van was bouncing back.
 There is a clear movement to the right side.
 This supports the theory of avoidance.
-Remember, it isn’t “if the driver avoids the accident” but if s\he tries to avoid.
-There appears to not be a driver breach on the red vehicle for avoidance.
+Remember, it isn’t whether “if the driver avoids the accident” but rather if she tries to avoid it.
+There appears to be no driver breach on the red vehicle for avoidance.

-Rules of the Road: Arguably speed.
-But without the evidence of an impact (Van’s rear end) and the projection of the vehicle, it would hard to determine an exact speed.
+Rules of the Road: Arguably, we have the issue of speeding.
+But without the evidence of an impact (Van’s rear end) and the projection of the vehicle, it would be hard to determine an exact speed.

 Determining fault for the accident